 FHA has a big difference here, FHA requires a minimum of 25% equity documented by an appraisal before the borrower can use this “new” rental income if the source of the rental income is the departure residence or “other” property.
 So yes they allow it but with a large barrier to get in the rental income game.

-Income from the subject property – not on the Schedule E
+Subject property income – not on the Schedule E

 For this section I like FHA and Freddie rules much better than Fannie rules due to the “extra” that FHA/Freddie require.
 Here is a quick overview of all three agencies: